-TIME Cover Story: Elliot Page Reveals 'Top Surgery' Mastectomy, Desire to 'Be a Boy' at 9
+TIME Cover Story: Elliot Page Reveals Mastectomy, Desire to 'Be a Boy' at 9

-X-Men and Juno star Elliot Page recalled in an extensive TIME interview wanting to “be a boy” by the age of nine, and opened up about coming out as transgender and having a ” lifesaving” double mastectomy.
+X-Men and Juno star Elliot Page recalled in an extensive TIME interview wanting to “be a boy” by the age of nine and opened up about coming out as transgender and having a “lifesaving” double mastectomy.

 “I felt like a boy.
 I wanted to be a boy.
-I would ask my mom if I could be someday,” Elliot Page said in the interview with TIME, revealing wanting short hair by around age nine.
+I would ask my mom if I could be someday,” Page said in the interview with TIME, revealing wanting short hair by around age nine.
 Page later made a “compromise” by growing longer hair again, after landing an acting role as a daughter in a Canadian mining family in the TV movie Pit Pony.

 “I became a professional actor at the age of 10.
 Of course I had to look a certain way,” Page said.
-The Inception star described being a famous actor, and how the endless red carpet events and magazine spreads were “agonizing reminders” that the imagine Page saw in the mirror didn’t look like the one the world saw.
+The Inception star described being a famous actor, and how the endless red carpet events and magazine spreads were “agonizing reminders” that the image Page saw in the mirror didn’t look like the one the world saw.
 “I just never recognized myself.
 For a long time I could not even look at a photo of myself.”

 Page made international news last year, coming out as transgender.
-Page’s preferred pronouns are “he/him” and “they/them,” and and now identifies as “non-binary.”
+Page’s preferred pronouns are “he/him” and “they/them,” and Page now identifies as “non-binary.”

 “With deep respect for those who came before me, gratitude for those who have supported me & great concern for the generation of trans youth we must all protect, please join me and decry anti-trans legislation, hate & discrimination in all its forms,” Page said on Tuesday.